DataDog/integrations-core/ecs_fargate/README.md

 * CPU/Memory usage & limit metrics
 * Monitor your applications running on Fargate via Datadog integrations or custom metrics.

+The Datadog agent retrieves metrics for the task definition's containers via the ECS Task Metadata endpoint, `169.254.170.2/v2/stats`.
+According to the [ECS Documentation](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-metadata-endpoint.html) on that endpoint:

+> This endpoint returns Docker stats JSON for all of the containers associated with the task.
+For more information about each of the returned stats, see [ContainerStats](https://docs.docker.com/engine/api/v1.30/#operation/ContainerStats) in the Docker API documentation.

+The Task Metadata endpoint is only available from within the Task Definition itself, which is why the Datadog Agent needs to be run as an additional container within the TaskDef.

+The only configuration required to enable this metrics collection is to set an environment variable `ECS_FARGATE` to `"true"` in the Task Definition.

 ## Setup
 The following steps cover setup of the Datadog Container Agent within AWS ECS Fargate. **Note**: Datadog Agent version 6.1.1 or higher is needed to take full advantage of the Fargate integration.

 ### Installation
 To monitor your ECS Fargate tasks with Datadog, run the Agent as a container in same task definition as your application.
-To collect metrics with Datadog, each task definition should include a sidecar Datadog Agent container.
+To collect metrics with Datadog, each Task Definition should include a Datadog Agent container in addition to the application containers.
 Follow these setup steps:

 1. **Add an ECS Fargate Task**
 2. **Create or Modify your IAM Policy**